 Secondly, who said networking is about events?

-We gave somehow come to equate networking with attending events.
+We have somehow come to equate networking with attending events.
 I think this has come about because we have also come to think of networking as meeting new people.
 WTF?

-As noted above, networking may about meeting new people — i.e. creating new relationships — but most of the time its about freshening and strengthening the connections you already have with the people you already know.
+As noted above, networking may be about meeting new people — i.e., creating new relationships — but most of the time it’s about freshening and strengthening the connections you already have with the people you already know.
 It’s about sharing who and what you know to help other people be successful.
 It is about the constant exchange of favors and information.
 Do you really think that these nurturing activities have much to do with attending events — or being extraverted?
 Neither do I.

 My book Helpful: A Guide to Life, Careers, and the Art of Networking is a deep dive into everything related to networking.
 From the fundamental mindset that we touched on in this article to the nuances of using LinkedIn, or the power of networking at work, it is the definitive guide to building and maintaining professional relationships in a meaningful way.